noushad-pp/react-retro-calculator/README.md

 to different states and corresponding actions to run and with extra checks using guards.
 This also helps to write tests easier.

-It canbe represented as below:
+It can be represented as below:

 ```mermaid
 stateDiagram-v2